drphilbishop/RPNYC_race_analysis/README.md

-RPNYC - analysis of race results and TCF updates
+Analysis of race results and TCF updates
 ===================

-Analysis of handicapping and race results at RPNYC
+These python scripts analyse the updating of club handicaps at RPNYC and undertake analysis of race results.

-Very much a work in progress at the moment...
+This little project is very much a work in progress at the moment...